avivace/deb-builds/README.md

 # deb-builds

-i3-gaps and chromium debian repository.
+#### Sway, i3-gaps, chromium and wlc-dev repository and ready-to-install debian binaries.

+---

 My debian packages builds.
 Some of them are simply vanilla builds of (currently) unavailable software in the official repositories, while others are source packages built with custom/modified `rules` to fix or restore a functionality.

-Refer to the package folder to find the exact details, the ready binaries and the scripts/rules files used to produce the builds.
+Check the package folder to find the exact details, the ready binaries and the scripts/rules files used to produce the builds.
 To install a binary, just download it and run `dpkg -i <package-name.deb>`.

-All of them are tested and currently used on my `buster/sid` systems.
+All of them are tested and currently used on my `Sid` systems.

 ## Repository
 Additionally, if you don't want to keep downloading binaries and manually install them, you can use my unofficial debian repository: